rakudo/rakudo/LHF.markdown

 Often builtins are only added as methods, even when the corresponding function should exist.
 Go through src/core/ and write functions that re-dispatch to the methods where necessary

-## Regex-related string methods
-Port Str.split, Str.comb, Str.subst and the rest of Str.match over from
-master, using the existing Str.match as basis.